flabby99/Lucene/README.md

 # Lucene - Sean

 # Makefile
-I will create a makefile which will handle compiling the code
+I will try to create a makefile which will handle compiling the code In case I do not get around to it - run:
+>javac -d ./classes/ -cp :./lib/* #JAVA_SRC_PATH

 # Running
 To run the code move to the classes directory and run: